 1. Disable DCOM Hardening Temporarily

 Until such time, Microsoft (in KB5004442) has provided a registry change that will disable the hardening of DCOM to give users a little more time to make their decisions.
-However, it is highly recommended to make plans to update your systems sooner rather than later, since after March 2023 there won’t be an off switch.
+However, it is highly recommended to make plans to update your systems sooner rather than later.

 2. Reconfigure Your DCOM Authentication Settings